Farscent/gamadata-2/README.md

 - Farhan Adiwidya Pradana
 - Yusuf Imantaka Bastari
 - Muhammad Javier
+- Deira Aisya Refani
-- etc..
+- Mahardika

 ---

 ## 💬 Notes

-This project is part of an academic and developmental initiative to make data-driven insights more accessible for Indonesian policymaking and community development.
+This project is part of an academic and developmental initiative at Universitas Gadjah Mada to make data-driven insights more accessible for Indonesian policymaking and community development.
 Post: https://www.instagram.com/p/DME3keGv44a/?img_index=1